-This is in line with the Investment Association's Share Capital Management Guidelines issued in July 2016.
+The authority being sought is in line with The Investment Association's Share Capital Management Guidelines issued in July 2016.

-This authority will expire at the conclusion of the next annual general meeting or at the close of business on 30 June 2018, whichever is the earlier.
+This authority will expire at the conclusion of the next annual general meeting or at the close of business on 28 June 2019, whichever is the earlier.
 There are no present plans to undertake a rights issue or to allot new shares save that the Directors may, as part of capital management planning, authorise new issuances of ordinary shares in an amount that is not material in relation to the Company's capital.

-For the purposes of this resolution 'rights issue' means an offer to:
+For the purposes of this resolution, 'rights issue' means an offer to: